ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Encoding {#encoding}
 This makes use of the types defined in CDDL Appendix D, Standard Prelude.

+Some of the CDDL included here is for claims that are defined in CWT {{RFC8392}} or JWT {{RFC7519}} or are in the IANA CWT or JWT registries.
+CDDL was not in use when these claims where defined.

 ## Common CDDL Types

 time-int is identical to the epoch-based time, but disallows